Transmission of coherent information at the onset of interactions: Application to the light-matter interaction

 \section{Application to the light-matter interaction}

 In practice, much of quantum communication relies upon the interaction between light and matter.
-In this section, we apply our results to a simplified model of the light-matter interaction, namely the Unruh-De Witt model \cite{Shore93}.
+In this section, we apply our results to a simplified model of the light-matter interaction, namely the quantum Rabi model.
+At its core, this model describes a two-level quantum system coupled to a single mode of a massless scalar field \cite{rabi1, rabi2, rabi4}.
+This model is of particular utility as it can be implemented through a variety of experimental techniques such as Josephson junctions \cite{rabi3}, trapped ions \cite{rabi5}, and superconductors \cite{rabi6}.

-In this model, we consider the interaction of a qubit which represents two energy levels of particle such as an atom, with a single mode of a quantum field.
-The qubit and the field are chosen initially unentangled and in a product state $\rho_f\otimes\rho_q$.
+In the present context, the qubit and the field are chosen initially unentangled and in a product state $\rho_f\otimes\rho_q$.
 We assume the initial state of the field, $\rho_f$, to be the vacuum state $ \rho_f = \ket{0}\bra{0} $.
 We allow the initial state, $\rho_q$, of the qubit to be arbitrary.
 Expressed in terms of the eigenstates of the $\sigma_z$ Pauli operator it reads

 where $\sigma_z\ket{z^+} = \ket{z^+}$ and $\sigma_z\ket{z^-} = -\ket{z^-}$.
 We then consider the interaction of a single field mode with the qubit, governed by an interaction Hamiltonian $H_{\text{int}}$ of the form